super1337/Super1337-CTF/README.md

 - [x] Create scoring system for `questionnaire`.
 - [x] Complete `questionnaire` by making `routes`, `views` and `templates`.
 - [x] Make `models` and basic backbone for _jeopardy-style challenges_.
+- [] Add time based contests system.
+- [] Add questions on the website.